9prady9/CLGLInterop/README.md

 Prerequisites:
 --------------
-* The examples currently run for NVIDIA GPUs since the code searches for one.
+* The examples currently run on NVIDIA GPUs only since i am searching only for NVIDIA platform.
 You can change that to look for AMD GPU or any other acceleration device.
-For the given code, to compile as is you would need CUDA toolkit installed.
+To compile the code as is, you would need CUDA toolkit installation.
 * GLFW development files are required.
 * GLEW developement files are required.